greusor2003/Fractals-displayed-with-Qt-in-cgi/README.md

 The Julia set is generated as a matrix of complex numbers using the matrix class defined in Mtrx.cpp.

 To compile, please load the project Juliaset.pro in Qt Creator, build and run.
-The compiled file can be placed in the cgi-bin of the server so that the image can be generated directly into the browser and thus interacting with it remotely.
+The compiled file can be placed in the cgi-bin of the server so that the image can be generated directly into the browser and thus interacting with it remotely via form_cgi.html.

 Juliaset is an already available executable binary.